Statistical Parameter Calibration via the Generalized Fluctuation Dissipation Theorem and Generative Modeling: Motivation and Problem Formulation

-which is time-independent in the stationary case.
-Given a collection of observables $\{\mathcal{A}_i\}_{i=1}^q$, we collect their expectations into the forward (or observation) map

-Our calibration objective is to determine parameters $\bm{\theta}$ such that the model-implied statistics $\langle \mathcal{A}_i \rangle_{\bm{\theta}}$ match empirical targets $A_i$ inferred from data.
+Our calibration objective is to determine parameters $\bm{\theta}$ such that the model-implied statistics $\langle \mathcal{A}_i \rangle_{\bm{\theta}}$ match empirical targets $A_i$ inferred from data, for a chosen collection of observables $\{\mathcal{A}_i\}_{i=1}^{q}$.
 In other words, we aim for \emph{statistical} fidelity of the model rather than pathwise agreement of individual realizations.
 This viewpoint is natural in many applications---including climate and geophysical modeling, neuroscience, quantitative finance, and systems biology---where design, risk, or scientific inference depends on moments, spectra, or tail probabilities rather than on single trajectories.
-A precise formulation of the resulting inverse problem as a (regularized) nonlinear least-squares optimization is given in Sec.~\ref{sec:Motivation}\,\S\!\,Nonlinear Least Squares, and illustrative examples of $\bm{\mathcal{G}}$ are provided in Sec.~\ref{sec:j_results}.
+The following subsections formalize this objective as a regularized nonlinear least-squares problem, introduce the Generalized Fluctuation--Dissipation Theorem (GFDT) as a tool for computing the required parameter sensitivities, and describe the score estimation methods that make the approach practical.